PostHog/posthog/README.md

 ## Releasing a new version

 It's magic!
-Just bump up `version` in `package.json` on the main branch and the new version will be published automaticallyl, with a matching PR to the main PostHog repo created.
+Just bump up `version` in `package.json` on the main branch and the new version will be published automatically, with a matching PR to the main PostHog repo created.
 You can also use a `bump patch/minor/major` label on a PR - this will do the above for you when the PR is merged.
 Courtesy of GitHub Actions.